robocomp/dsr-graph/README.md

 of a group of agents that share a distributed, dynamic representation acting as a working memory.
 This data structure is called **Deep State Representation (DSR)** due to the hybrid nature of the managed elements, geometric and symbolic, and concrete (laser data) and abstract (logical predicates).
-A CORTEX instance is a set of software components, called _agents_, that share a distributed data structured called (_G_)raph playing the role of a working memory.
+A CORTEX instance is a set of software components, called _agents_, that share a distributed data structure called (_G_)raph playing the role of a working memory.
 Agents are C++ programs that can be generated using RoboComp's code generator, _robocompdsl_.

 <img src="https://user-images.githubusercontent.com/5784096/90373871-e3257d80-e072-11ea-9933-0392ea9ae7f1.png" width="800">